grupolp/grupolp.github.io/interface.md

 **Required fields:**

-- opencash : It is mandatory to open the box, before carrying out a load, so this field should always be TRUE.
+- opencash : It is mandatory to open the box, before carrying out a load, so this field should always be id_date.
 - transaction_type: It is the type of transaction, in this case it will be "charge".
 - Mpl: It is the card number, it must be entered with a ';'as first character.
 - Charge: It is an array where an object with the following fields will be found: